woman working out at the gym

 What’s a Habit?

 First things first, what’s a habit?
 In essence, a habit is a behavioral pattern that we perform consistently and repeatedly.
 This behavior can be a routine, an action, or even a lifestyle.
+For a technical definition, check the Meriam Webster Dictionary: “A behavior pattern acquired by frequent repetition or physiological exposure that shows itself in regularity or increased facility of performance.”

-Habits consist of often unconscious decisions you make and actions you perform regularly.
-Researchers at Duke University reported that habits account for roughly 40 percent of our behaviors on any given day.
+Habits consist often of unconscious decisions you make and actions you perform regularly.
+Researchers from Duke University reported that habits account for roughly 40 percent of our behaviors on any given day.
 Your life is basically the sum of your habits.
 How fit or unfit are you?
 How healthy or unhealthy are you?
 How happy or unhappy?
 These are all a result of your habit.
 So, yes, habits determine everything.

 All in all, habits develop automatically, and the more often we engage in a certain behavioral pattern, the deeper it’s embedded in our brains.
 Examples include driving a car, brushing our teeth, or loading the dishwasherFor example, you don’t have to think about the complicated movement needed to drive a car—you just get the key, turn the engine, and start driving around.
 In other words, a habit is a behavioral pattern that can be formed via frequent repetition.
 As we’re going to see later, the rest is just details.

-Why Forming Exercise Routines Often Fail
+Why Exercise Routines Often Fail

 As you already know, forming a new habit—especially a healthy one—is usually really hard.
 For example, most people who take up running for the first time won’t make it past week two.
 The reason?
 Developing a new habit relies on changing behavior.
-Unfortunately, change takes self-control, motivation, and a long-term approach—and not everyone is willing to do the work.
+Unfortunately, change takes self-control, motivation, and a long-term approach—and not everyone is willing to put in the work.

 • Doing too much too soon